Limit the study area

 - In the attribute table, right-click the ObjectID heading and choose Summarize.

-In the Geoprocessing pane, the Summary Statistics tool opens.
+The Summary Statistics tool appears.
 This tool summarizes information in an attribute field based on parameters you specify.
 You'll run it to find the sum of all the population in the buffer.

-- For the Summary Statistics tool, enter the following parameters:
+- In the Summary Statistics tool, enter the following parameters:

-- For Statistics Field(s), for Field, choose Rural_2km_Buffer.Pop_Proportion.
+- For Statistics Field(s), for Field, choose Population in Buffer.

 - For Statistic Type, choose Sum.